winterstein/react-game-engine/src/book/the-girls.md

 ### {if |You're E and she's M|}

 Eilidh "E": Yes, that's right!
-But it's Eilidh to everyone but these two. {eilidh.relationship.points + 1}
+But it's Eilidh to everyone but these two. {link(eilidh) + 1}

 ###